argentlabs/argent-x/docs/Upgrade_v3.md

 * Accounts are now upgradable, i.e. every account is now a proxy account forwarding to a given implentation
 * Support for new account interface in Cairo (multicall, fees, ...)
 * New backup file structure
+* Small changes in `starknet` object injected in the browser (see below)

 ### in starknet.js
-* Redefinition of Signer and Account objects
+* Redefinition of [Signer](https://github.com/0xs34n/starknet.js/blob/develop/src/signer/interface.ts) and [Account](https://github.com/0xs34n/starknet.js/blob/develop/src/account/interface.ts) objects
 * Support for new account interface in Cairo (multicall, fees, ...)

 ## What does it mean as an Argent X user?